suyashjoshi/java-models/README.md

-# java-models
-Models in Java
+# TensorFlow v0.2 Model Training in Java

-These are set of TensorFlow for Java Model training examples.
-Run them using maven by executing:
+These examples contains set of independent java classes that show how to train various types of models for different problems such as Linear Regression, Computer Vision using MNIST etc. After downloading/clone the repo, you can run them using maven by executing:

 ```
 mvn clean package